 Building Emergency Response Team (BERT)

+BERTs are building-specific crisis management action teams that operate in an all-hazards approach to emergency management and provide vital systems information for emergency responders to manage a crisis event as it unfolds.
 BERT members are volunteers who are in charge of an area or floor of their building, where they assist in the evacuation of all occupants in case of a building emergency.
-The main focus of BERT is to help ensure that building evacuation is carried out as planned, occupants are directed to assigned assembly points and persons needing assistance to evacuate are helped.
+The main focus of the BERT is to help ensure that building evacuation is carried out as planned, occupants are directed to assigned assembly points and persons needing assistance to evacuate are helped.